In this blog post we will cover what fear foods are, the signs to look out for, and how to overcome food fears in eating disorder recovery.

 Here are five tips to overcome your fear foods:

-3. Combine: Using safe foods to help you eat your fear foods.
+Combine: Use safe foods to help you eat your fear foods.
 These could be foods you are struggling with the most and combine it with a safe food.